 Symptoms: PERSIST (≥5 days) or WORSEN or are associated with deranged U&Es

-PERSIST WORSEN RELAPSE
+PERSIST or WORSEN or RELAPSE

 Symptoms: Resolve or Improve to Mild.
 See Guideline 27 - Steroid Tapering